-Operation and Maintenance increased \$20 million due primarily to lower Service Company billings to PSE&G, partially offset by the refueling outage at our Hope Creek nuclear plant in 2022.
+Operation and Maintenance increased \$20 million \$35 million due primarily to lower Service Company billings a refueling outage in 2024 at our 100%-owned Hope

+Creek nuclear plant as compared to PSE&G, partially offset by the refueling an outage at our Hope Creek 57%-owned Salem 2 nuclear plant in 2022.

-Losses on Asset Dispositions and Impairments reflects a \$53 million impairment loss related to one of Energy Holdings' domestic energy generating facilities in September 2022.
+Losses on Asset Dispositions 2023, and Impairments reflects a \$53 million impairment lossrelated to one of Energy Holdings' domestic energy generating facilities in September 2022. higher Long Island Electric Utility Servco, LLC's (Servco) operating costs paid by LIPA.
 See Item 1.
 Note 3.
-Early Plant Retirements/Asset Dispositions and Impairments.
+Early Plant Retirements/Asset Dispositions Variable Interest Entity for additional information on Servco and Impairments.

 Income from Equity Method Investments decreased \$5 million due primarily to the sale of our ownership interest in Kalaeloa completed in July 2023.
+LIPA.

-Net Gains (Losses) on Trust Investments increased \$57 million due primarily to NDT investments with a \$28 million decrease of net unrealized losses on equity securities and \$3 million of net realized gains in 2023 as compared to \$25 million in net realized losses in 2022.
+Net Gains (Losses) on Trust Investments increased \$57 million \$49 million due primarily to NDT investments with a \$28 million decrease \$26 million of net unrealized losses on equity securities gains, and \$3 million \$17 million of net realized gains in 2023 as compared to \$25 million in net realized losses in 2022.